Akufo-Addo cocooned by handlers from doing the needful – Jantuah

-The General Secretary of the Convention People’s Party (CPP), Nana Yaa Akyempim Jantuah has said President Nana Addo Dankwa Akufo-Addo has allowed himself to be controlled by his handlers while a lot is going wrong.
+The General Secretary of the Convention People’s Party (CPP), Nana Yaa Akyempim Jantuah has said President Akufo-Addo has allowed himself to be controlled by his handlers while a lot is going wrong.

 Speaking to Francis Abban on Morning Starr, the CCP General Secretary pointed out that there should have been a reshuffle by now if President Akufo-Addo was himself.